Not Seen, nor Heard

 A Shack with a View; Strangers in a Familiar Land

 We can see them, camped up against the fence, up on the top of a hill, but still low enough to avoid the stares of any passing cars or the unwanted attention of someone in authority.
 This position has some advantages as well because having your back up against the wall will prevent anyone from surprising you from behind.
-In addition, the apex position provides you a view of anyone who might wander into your territory before they can see you.
+In addition, the apex position provides you a view of anyone who might wander into the camp before they can see you.

 This might be a particular model you might wish to put into practice if you find yourself homeless, especially if you are physically disabled or female.